2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 It’s Tyler cubed as Booker likely lines up opposite Tyler Smith — and joins tackle Tyler Guyton.

-This is the only question mark on the Cowboys’ offensive line and now it can focus on defense for the majority of the time remaining in the draft.
+This was the only question mark on the Cowboys’ offensive line, and now the team can focus on getting another weapon for Dak Prescott and boosting the defense for the remainder of the draft.

 Fantasy impact?
 Whoever Dallas makes as its primary rusher should take a step up in a big way.
 I also like the line having the ability to provide more time for Dak Prescott.
 This could allow him to cut down on turnovers and be more consistent.